 You can continue your FEHB coverage when you retire IF YOU MEET these two eligibility requirements:

 What type of coverage counts towards the 5-year rule

 Case Study: FEHB Coverage Change at Open Season.

 Sarah Sample plans to retire this year, but she changed her FEHB coverage from one insurance plan to another at the last Open Season.
 She’s been covered for the last 20 years.
 Will Sarah lose her FEHB coverage at retirement because she made a change at Open Season?

 No. Sarah Sample will be able to continue her FEHB coverage at retirement because she meets both requirements—she’s retiring, and she’s had coverage in FEHB for the 5 years immediately before her retirement date.

-As long as you meet the FEHB eligibility requirements, your spouse is not subject to the prior enrollment requirement.
+You must meet the FEHB eligibility requirements, but your spouse is not subject to the prior enrollment requirement.